crps.distribution.RdMethod to the crps generic function from

 continuous and mixed distributions to approximate the CRPS.

-argument is set to either "cdf"
+If the method argument is set to either "cdf" or "quantile",

 then the specific strategy for setting up the grid of observations and corresponding